signalpoint/DrupalGap/docs/11_Widgets/List_Widget.md

-Using the [jQuery Mobile Listview widget] (https://api.jquerymobile.com/listview/), we can create lists within our app.
+We can create lists within our app.
 These examples show how to display a static list of items in your app.

 Refer to the [Image Lists](../Views/Displaying_a_View/Views_Render_Array/Image_Lists) page for an example of a dynamic list that use remote data set.